 Marble lends a luxe touch as splashback option, complementing both modern and classic design.
 It can also elevate the design of a Hamptons-style kitchen.

-A brick splashback offers a rustic textural element to your kitchen and works particularly well with industry and country-style kitchens.
-Exposed brick also introduces warmth and character, bringing a touch of rustic charm to your culinary space.
-It’s important to properly seal or fit a glass panel over the brick to protect it from water and food stains.
+A brick splashback offers a rustic textural element to your kitchen and works particularly well with both industrial and country-style kitchens.
+It’s important to properly seal it, or fit a glass panel over it, to protect your brick splashback from water and food stains.

 4. Honeycomb hexagon tile backsplash

-This geometric shape is a popular option for kitchen splashbacks, offering an eye-catching and creative alternative to traditional tiles.
+Geometric honeycomb-hexagon tiles are a popular option for kitchen splashbacks, offering an eye-catching and creative alternative to traditional tiles.
+Ditto for penny-round tiles, which, as the name suggests, comprise a circular pattern like a wall of coins.

 5. Window backsplash

 Instead of adding materials to your kitchen splashback, why not take some away?
-Using a glass window can help your kitchen appear more spacious while streaming natural light into the room.
+Using a glass window can help your kitchen appear more spacious, while streaming natural light into the room and giving you a view of the garden.

 6. Subway tiles backsplash

-When it comes to a classic backsplash, nothing beats traditional subway tiles.
-They originated in the New York City subway system and it’s characterised by white tiles, stacked in an offset pattern.
-Use hand-pressed tiles for a softer and more organic look.
-Experiment with different colours and tile layouts to achieve your desired effect.
+When it comes to a classic backsplash, nothing beats traditional subway tiles, which were spawned from the New York City subway system and characterised by white tiles stacked in an offset pattern.
+Use hand-pressed tiles for a softer and more organic look, and consider coloured versions.

 8. Mosaic tile splashback